Sitata/docs/docs/guides/how_to/embedded-insurance/insure-list.md

 | sitata-daily | Sitata Plus Roaming | A subscription to Sitata Plus which is activated by location sharing and roaming through the Sitata App.
 | sitata-daily-activation | Sitata Plus Roaming Activation fee | A one-time fee to activate Sitata Plus Roaming

-In addition to the Sitata Travel Protection Plans, your organization might have access to our other insurance products.
+In addition to these plans, your organization might have access to our other insurance products.

 :::info